 - Update and alignment of the Risk Appetite and risk limits with the business strategy and check the alignment with EH Group requirements; - Identification of all risks and controls to be considered, by performing several approaches; - Assessment of all risks based on the SM.
-Moreover, projections of own funds, RC and solvency ratio under base case and stress scenarios; - Steering of the risks in quantitative terms with a qualitative description of all material risks.
-Then, demonstration of the compliance of future business with the Risk Strategy; - Reporting of the performed results and analysis by filling the ORSA report and diffusing it to all relevant stakeholders.
-The report has then to be validated by EH Ré SA BoD before any official communication.
-Appropriate results are shared with relevant other reporting/ analysis processes.
+Moreover, projections of own funds, RC and solvency ratio under base case and stress scenarios; - Steering of the overall solvency needs in quantitative terms with a qualitative description of all material risks.
+Then, demonstration of the compliance of the future business with the Risk Strategy; - Reporting of the performed results and analysis by filling the ORSA report and releasing it to all relevant stakeholders.
+The report has to then be validated by EH Ré SA BoD before any official communication.
+Appropriate results are shared with other relevant reporting/ analysis processes.